-The rim of normal brain surrounding the area being treated may become inflamed 6-30 months after SRS treatment.
-This may cause headaches or similar symptoms to those originally caused by the brain metastasis.
-This may occur in up to 1 out of 10 patients and may require further treatment with a course of steroids or in rare cases, surgery.
+The rim of normal brain surrounding the area being treated may become inflamed 6 to 18 months after SRS treatment.
+This may cause headaches or similar symptoms to those originally caused by the tumour.
+This may occur in up to 1 out of 10 patients and may require further treatment with a course of steroids or rarely surgery.